ibm-cloud-docs/pattern-migrate-os-virtualization/security-architecture.md

-The following are security architecture decisions for the pattern name.
+The following table summarizes the security architecture decisions for the migrate VMware to IBM Cloud OpenShift Virtualization deployment guide.

 ## Architecture decisions for data security - encryption
 {: #data-encryption}